Cyber Resilience Act (CRA) - no time to wait

 00:13:03: You want to work with this data, yeah, with AI model, things like that.

-00:13:19: And it happens on a daily basis that somebody discovers a vulnerability and then you're
+00:13:12: And to keep them secure, I mean, they can be secure, but the moment you ship them, It can happen and it happens on a daily basis that somebody discovers a vulnerability and then you're forced,

 00:13:25: That's a good thing.